firehot/UtilKit/README.md

 UtilKit 1.0
 ===========

-A full ARC-based Utility Kit of functions useful to most iOS apps.
+A full ARC-based Utility Kit of functions useful to many iOS apps.
 UtilKit includes easy access to device information and support for the iPhone 5 four inch display as well as human-friendly dates.
 The functions are placed in categories for easy integration into your app.

 While developing several iOS apps, I ended up creating a library of functions that every app needed to simplify development a little.
 UtilKit is these functions packaged into categories along with a tiny demo.
 I will continue to update UtilKit with new functions and categories as new devices are released and as I write and refactor code.